 In the Middle Ages as now, spiritual visions often involved otherworldly sights or inexplicable out-of-body experiences in which one witnesses something transcendent, divine, or surreal.
 This exquisite and complex illumination represents the prophet Ezekiel’s vision of a cosmic tetramorph.
 This creature was described as having four faces (man/angel, lion, ox, and eagle) that spun and overlapped like wheels blown by the winds of the four corners of the world.

 Ezekiel appears twice here: at center, surrounded by the flames of visionary sight, and above the tetramorph, kneeling in veneration of God atop the celestial spheres.
 God is clothed in the prism of a rainbow; the fixed stars, sun, and moon are set within another orbit, thereby condensing the order of the universe.
 Within the four spinning spheres, blue represents water, red fire, brown (with red flowers) earth, and gold air (atmosphere and light).
-All things appear connected, as if by a divine plan or…the Force.
+All things appear connected, as if by a divine plan or…the force.

 Even centuries later, images made to accompany medieval texts provide ample inspiration for awe, wonder, and imagination, rivaling anything Hollywood has to offer.

 For even more images from the Middle Ages that represent the celestial bodies and related themes, check out this user gallery on Google Culture Institute.
+And for some purely imaginative Star Wars-themed medieval images, be sure to visit the Getty tumblr all this coming week.

-May the Force be with you!
+May the force be with you!